 Its TV, Internet and phone offerings are similar to the offerings from other cable and fiber operators.
 Spectrum isn’t as fast as Google Fiber, but it’s available in far more areas.

 If you live in an area that Charter Communications had a large presence in for the last two decades, you won’t notice a lot of difference other than the re-branding.
-If you live in a former Time Warner Cable area, you’ll find Charter’s customer service to be much better, although its pricing may sometimes be a bit higher.
-Charter has not been as aggressive about retiring the Bright House Networks brand, often co-branding its offerings in former Bright House areas as Bright House Networks Spectrum.
+If you live in a former Time Warner Cable area, you’ll find Charter’s customer service to be much better, although its pricing will usually be higher.
+Charter has not been as aggressive about retiring the Bright House Networks brand name, often co-branding its offerings in former Bright House areas as Bright House Networks Spectrum.

 Rumors about Spectrum